-Pneumonia is an infection of one or both lungs caused by bacteria, viruses, or other infectious agents.
-The severity of pneumonia depends on several factors, including which germ is responsible and the strength of the immune system.
+Pneumonia is an infection in one or both lungs caused by bacteria, a virus (such as the flu virus), or another infectious agent.
+The severity of pneumonia depends on several factors, including which germ is responsible, and the strength of the individual’s immune system.

-When the body’s immune system detects injury (from infection or other cause), it produces … Read More
+When the immune system detects an infection, … Read More

-Influenza—commonly called “the flu”—is a viral infection of the respiratory system.
-It affects the lungs as well as the whole body.
-Most people recognize the symptoms—fever, body aches, sore throat, stuffy nose, and headache.
-Sometimes the flu is confused with the common cold, but even though some of the symptoms … Read More
+Influenza—commonly called the flu—is a viral infection of the respiratory system.
+It affects the lungs, as well as the whole body.
+Most people who get the flu come down with it during “flu season,” which runs from November to March.
+Children are more susceptible to getting the flu, and often … Read More

-Bronchiectasis is an uncommon chronic obstructive airway disease in which bronchi become damaged and collapse easily.
-The walls of the bronchi contain elastic and muscle fibers, which allow the bronchial tubes to expand and contract while maintaining their structure.
-In people with bronchiectasis, the elastic and muscular components in the … Read More
+Bronchiectasis is a chronic obstructive airway disease in which the bronchi become damaged and easily collapse.
+Bronchi walls contain elastic and muscle fibers, which allow the bronchial tubes to expand and contract while maintaining their shape.
+In people with bronchiectasis, the elastic and muscular components in the walls of medium-sized … Read More

 Even though COPD cannot be cured, it can be treated.
 Treatment is aimed at reducing symptoms, preventing the disease from getting worse, improving the ability to exercise, preventing and treating complications, and preventing and treating exacerbations.

-For those with COPD who are current smokers, the most important first treatment will be … Read More
+For those with COPD who are current smokers, the most important first step is to … Read More